 Visit upon visit in Tours, I accumulated details, hurriedly, carefully.
 My goal was similar to one of a French waiter scraping your table with a ramasse-miettes between services: collect every crumb.

 In October of 1999, rather than return to Paris, I ventured south to Aix-en-Provence to attend the “Roth Explosion,” a book fest devoted to Philip Roth’s protean output.
-The critic Edward Rothstein, then with the Times, was on a panel.
+The critic Edward Rothstein, then with the Times, now at the WSJ, was on a panel.

 The writer was present, thrilled by the palpable admiration.
 My fascination was how he came to create streams of interior dialogue.
 Roth spoke about his way of “borrowing consciousness.”